takasoft/takasoft.github.io/_posts/2025-02-06-why-union-find-is-such-a-cool-algorithm.md

 6 -> 0
 ```

 This operation can take `O(V)` because, in the worst case, we have to update almost every node.
 Now, if we add another requirement that a new connection gets added every time we run a query, our current approach becomes unfeasible.
 The time complexity will be `O(V + V * k) = O(V * k)`.
-Hypothetically assuming we have a computer that can handle 10^8 operations per second, and we will need `(5 * 10^6) * (5 * 10^6) / 10^8 ~= 69.4 hours` just to calculate this.
+With a rough calculation, assuming we have a computer that can handle 10^8 operations per second, then we will need `(5 * 10^6) * (5 * 10^6) / 10^8 ~= 69.4 hours` just to calculate this.

 Is it possible to make it more efficient?
-It turns out there's an algorithm to handle this update in nearly constant time, more specifically, in `O(α(n))` time complexity, where `α(n)` is the inverse Ackermann function, which for most of the use cases, we can consider it as constant.
+It turns out there's an algorithm to handle this graph update in nearly constant time, more specifically, in `O(α(n))` time complexity, where `α(n)` is the inverse Ackermann function, which for most of the use cases, we can consider as constant.
+So effectively, we can solve the problem nearly in `O(k)` time complexity.

 Below is the complete code for the union find algorithm.